Judaism and sexuality: Ascetic views

 Despite the general acceptance of sexuality in marriage as described above, some sources advocate that especially pious people should minimize their engagement in sex.

 According to rabbinic sources, Moses was physically separate from his wife Tzipporah while he fulfilled his role as prophet and leader of the Jewish people.
 This has been understood in various ways.
 According to one view, ritual purity is a precondition for prophecy, and Moses avoided sex to ensure he was ritually pure and able to receive prophecy at any moment.
 According to Maimonides, though, sexual pleasure is a distraction which is incompatible with the intellectual focus needed for high-level prophecy.
 No other prophet separated from his wife; only Moses had this high level of prophecy.
 This is not actually an ascetic view towards sexuality; rather it was a one-off exception.

 Maimonides permits a married couple to engage in nearly any form of sexual activity, but praises one who limits sexual activity to the minimum necessary:

 Nahmanides went further, writing that "sexual relations are remote and disgusting according to the Torah, except for the perpetuation of the human species".

 According to Raabad, there are four permitted "kavvanot" (intentions) for a man's sexual relations which receive Divine reward: for procreation, for welfare of the fetus, to fulfill a wife's desire, and that he relieves his lust through intercourse with his wife rather than in a forbidden manner.
 Yet the last one is a lesser reward, since the man should have had the strength to resist.
 If he does not show any strength, and has sex anytime he wants, this would not be rewarded.
-(Although sex would not be rewarded by Heaven in this last case, it is not forbidden either, and is its own ...)
+Although sex would not be rewarded by Heaven in this last case but it is not forbidden either.